Consultation review times

 - consultation timeline pauses due to statutory holidays or natural disasters

 - revisions to geographical consultation areas

 - information not sent in a regular newsletter

 Interested parties from Indigenous communities, industry and the public are welcome to subscribe.

 The ACO Bulletin is published 4 times a year to ensure up-to-date and appropriate department information is shared with First Nations, Metis settlements, industry groups and the public about government’s consultation role / operating processes.

-Comments and feedback can be sent to the Director of Strategic Relations.
+Comments and feedback can be sent to the Manager of Process Enhancement and Strategic Relations.

 Since summer 2016, ministry staff has been engaging with First Nations, Metis settlements, industry, and municipal stakeholders to hear their unique perspectives on Alberta’s Indigenous consultation processes.